macmanes-lab/protocols/RNATagSeq_polyA_first.md

 #### 11) Cleanup reverse transcription (2x SPRI) to remove enzyme, primers, and reaction buffer

+**AT this time put Ligation reagents at ROOM TEMP**

+  - Add 28 uL of sterile water for a final reaction volume of 80 uL
-  - Add 14 uL of sterile water to each reaction for a final volume of 40 uL
+  - (We previously added 14 uL of sterile water to each reaction for a final volume of 40 uL, but that was before we doubled everything)
   - Transfer to new tubes (NaOH may start degrading tubes)
-  - Add 2x reaction volume AmpureXP beads (80uL) to the sample in new tubes, and mix up/down 10x
+  - Add 2x reaction volume RNACLEAN XP beads (160uL) to the sample in new tubes, and mix up/down 10x
+  - (We previously added 80 uL RNACLEAN XP beads, before we doubled)
+  - (Drummond said use AMPURE beads, but this is wrong.
+USE RNA clean beads)
   - Incubate at room temperature, on HULA MIXER for 15min
   - Place on magnet for 5 min or until solution is clear
   - Pipette out and discard clear solution
   - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off and discard the EtOH.
   - Repeat 80% EtOH wash, and let air dry for 3min, remove from magnet.
-  - Add 5 uL RNase/DNase free water to beads – KEEP BEADS AND TUBES, do not transfer, do not pause
+  - Add 5 uL RNase/DNase free water to beads
+  – KEEP BEADS AND TUBES, do not transfer, do not pause

 **MUST CONTINUE**